National legal assistance data

 This data provides a greater understanding of the delivery of legal assistance services and supports frontline service delivery.

 National Legal Assistance Data Strategy

 The National Legal Assistance Data Strategy was developed in consultation with the states and territories and the legal assistance sector, in accordance with the NLAP.
 The strategy sets the policy framework for the collection, storage, reporting, transmission, and analysis of data that is collected and reported under the NLAP.

 National Legal Assistance Data Standards Manual

 Data is collected in accordance with the National Legal Assistance Data Standards Manual across the legal assistance sector.
-This is the second version of the manual, which came into effect on 23 September 2020.

 Legal assistance services data project

 Under the NLAP, the Australian Government will have access to unit level data for legal assistance services for the first time.
 The Australian Bureau of Statistics will collect and store this data.